H.264 Codec: Advanced Video Coding (AVC) Explained (Update)

 Table 5.
 The most commonly used profiles are baseline (BP), main (MP), and high (HiP).

-If you’re delivering live or video on demand (VOD) streams to a service like Wowza Streaming Engine or Wowza Streaming Cloud, or transcoding streams via that service, check the services’ recommendations for profiles.
-For example, here’s what Wowza recommends in Set up and run Transcoder in Wowza Streaming Engine:
+If you’re delivering live or video on demand (VOD) streams to a service like Wowza Streaming Engine or Wowza Video, or transcoding streams via that service, check the services’ recommendations for profiles.
+For example, here’s what Wowza recommends in Set up and run Transcoder in Wowza Streaming Engine

 Figure 1.
 Profile recommendations for the Wowza Streaming Engine.